-- b.
+- 2. Proprietary Funds Proprietary funds account for county activities, which operate similarly to private sector businesses.
+These funds measure net income, financial position and changes in financial position.
+The following are the county's proprietary fund types: - a.
+Enterprise Funds These funds are used to account for operations that are: (a) financed and operated in a manner similar to private business enterprises where the intent of the BOCS is that the costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges; or (b) where the BOCS has decided that periodic determination of revenues earned, expenses incurred and/or net income is appropriate for capital maintenance, public policy, management control, accountability or other purposes.
+The following are enterprise funds: Prince William County Parks and Recreation (which provides recreational services), Prince William County Landfill (which provides solid waste disposal for the County) and Innovation Technology Park (which sells county owned land to businesses relocating to the Innovation area). - b.
 Internal Service Funds These funds are used to account for financing of goods or services provided by one county department or agency to other departments and agencies on an allocated cost recovery basis.
-Internal service funds are established for information technology, vehicle maintenance, small project construction and self-insurance. - 3.
+Internal service funds are established for data processing, vehicle maintenance, road construction and self-insurance. - 3.
 Fiduciary Funds (Trust and Agency Funds) These funds are used to account for assets held by the County in a trustee capacity or as an agent for individuals, private organizations, other governments and/or other funds.
 The County has established agency and expendable trust funds to account for library donations, special welfare and certain other activities.
 Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
 Expendable trust funds are accounted for in essentially the same manner as governmental funds.